Savage-Company/rpi-pico-devboard/index.md

 ATTRS{idVendor}=="2e8a", ATTRS{idProduct}=="0004", MODE="660", GROUP="plugdev", TAG+="uaccess"
 ```

+Reconnect the dev board to update permissions.

 Next add your user to the `plugdev` group with:

 > Assuming your distribution uses sudo:
 >
 > `sudo usermod -aG plugdev $USER`

+You will need to re-login for this change to take effect.